Mike Swift

 Additional information

-I also maintain a number of low-cost spaces and, when I have one of these spaces available, I am open to discussing a fee with you based on your individual circumstances.
-Concessions spaces are generally limited to 24 sessions.
+I also maintain a number of low-cost spaces for those who would not otherwise be able to access therapy.
+When I have one of these spaces available, I am open to discussing a fee with you based on your individual circumstances.

 When I work